 Trigger finger limits finger movement.
 When you try to straighten your finger, it will lock or catch before popping out straight.
 Trigger finger is a condition that affects the tendons in your fingers or thumb and progressively worsens over time.

 The tendon sheath attaches to the finger bones and keeps the flexor tendon in place as it moves.
 Injury occurs when the tight tendons rub in the protective sheath causing friction and gradual wear and tear.

 Tendons are tissues that connect muscles to bone.
 When muscles contract, tendons pull on bones.
 This is what causes some parts of the body to move.

 The flexor tendon can become irritated as it slides through the tendon sheath tunnel.
 As it becomes more and more irritated, the tendon may thicken and nodules may form, making its passage through the tunnel more difficult.
 The tendon sheath may also thicken, causing the opening of the tunnel to become smaller.

 - Trigger fingers are more common in women

-- Trigger fingers may occur after activities that strain the hand.
+- Trigger fingers may occur after activities that strain the hand

-Symptoms of trigger finger usually start without any injury, although they may follow a period of heavy hand use.
+Symptoms of trigger finger usually start without injury, although they may follow a period of heavy hand use.
 Symptoms may include:

-- A tender lump in your palm
+- A tender lump in your hand

 - Catching or popping sensation in your finger or thumb joints